 Some of the reports are intended to be used by professionals who have good understanding of the insurance industry and the related context of the data.

-Only published industry-level reports and their companion data files are available to the general users.
+Only published industry-level reports and their companion data files are available to general users.

-Has there been any recent change to the collection of data by GISA?
+Have there been any recent changes to the collection of data by GISA?